 Some companies choose to pay a share of their profits back to shareholders in the form of a dividend.
-With CFDs, you won’t receive this payment.
-Instead, we’ll update your position to reflect the dividend.
+With CFDs, this is credited in the form of a ‘dividend adjustment’ to those going long and debited from those going short.

 If you’re planning a yield-based strategy, investing is probably the better option.

 When you keep a long CFD position open overnight, you’ll pay interest on the leverage you’ve used.
 So for long-term positions, investing can be more cost effective.